iPhone 11 Pro

 Haptic Touch is similar to 3D Touch and offers much of the same functionality, but it is not pressure sensitive so there are not multiple functions for each press.
 Instead, Haptic Touch is like a long press with haptic feedback.

-Haptic Touch is able to be used in many of the same places that had 3D Touch support, so most users will not be losing features with the exception of the pressure-based feedback.
+Haptic Touch is able to be used in many of the same places that had 3D Touch support, so most users are not losing features with the exception of the pressure-based feedback.
+For more on the difference between Haptic Touch and the previous 3D Touch, make sure to check out our Haptic Touch guide.

 A13 Bionic Processor